Thank you for your response

 GSTR 2A will be auto-populated from the following returns of the sellers/counterparty:

 |GSTR 7||Person liable to deduct TDS|

-Form GSTR – 3B is a monthly summary return filed by the taxpayer by the 20th of the next month.
-Taxpayers are allowed to take the input tax credit (ITC) based on the details declared by the taxpayer in Table 4 of Form GSTR – 3B:
+Form GSTR – 3B is a monthly summary return filed by the taxpayer by the 20th of the next month (22nd or 24th of month succeeding a quarter).
+Taxpayers are allowed to take the Input Tax Credit (ITC) based on the details declared by the taxpayer in Table 4 of Form GSTR – 3B:

 |Details||Integrated tax||Central tax||State/ UT tax||Cess|

 |A) ITC available|

 GSTR – 2A is an auto-populated form generated in the recipient’s login, covering all the outward supplies (Form GSTR – 1) declared by his suppliers.
 More recently, GSTR-2B is the constant auto-drafted return similar to GSTR-2A which is used for the comparison.